mikeperry-tor/vanguards/README_SECURITY.md

 One way around this is to run your Tor relay as a separate process on the same machine as your onion service Tor process, but **also** use that relay locally as a bridge.
-In this way, your onion service activity will not directly block the relay activity.
+In this way, your onion service activity will not directly block the relay activity, but will still share all of its outbound TLS connections to other relays.
 For this, you would add something like the following to your onion service torrc:

 ```